Partners operates 4 Siemens MRI’s

 Our MRI scanners provide our radiologists with highly detailed pictures of anatomy and pathology to help them evaluate a wide range of conditions including stroke, cancer, multiple sclerosis, joint abnormalities and spine pain.

-The two 3.0T MRI’s that Partners operate are built precisely to handle the types of studies that are becoming increasingly important in the diagnosis of diseases including MR Angiography (MRA), functional imaging and spectroscopy.
+The 3.0T MRI that Partners operate are built precisely to handle the types of studies that are becoming increasingly important in the diagnosis of diseases including protate imaging, MR Angiography (MRA), functional imaging and spectroscopy.

 MRI (Magnetic Resonance Imaging) is a painless way to look inside your body without using X-rays.
 Instead, it uses a large magnet, radio-waves and a computer to scan your body and produce detailed pictures that cannot be seen on conventional X-rays.
 MRI can directly acquire slices in any plane.
 In addition, MRI is superior when it comes to soft tissue contrast, and there are no known side effects.
 The ability to view pictures from multiple directions, high tissue contrast, and lack of x-rays make MRI a very powerful imaging tool.